stephenwhitmarsh/EpiCode/README.md

 ## Limitations and considerations

  * Use at your own risk.
- * The code is under heavy development, so but will hopefully stabilize over time.
+ * The code is under heavy development, and will be (but will hopefully stabilize over time).
  * The code is aimed specifically at analysing intercranial data that is recorded from epileptic patients over the course of presurgical evaluation.
  * No data is or will ever be shared through this repository.